postgrespro/zson/README.md

 select zson_learn('{{"table1", "col1"}, {"table2", "col2"}}');
 ```

 This time *second* dictionary will be created.
 Dictionaries are cached in memory so it will take about a minute before ZSON realizes that there is a new dictionary.
-After that old documents will be decompressed using old dictionary and new documents will be compressed and decompressed using new dictionary.
+After that old documents will be decompressed using the old dictionary and new documents will be compressed and decompressed using the new dictionary.

-To find out which dictionary is used for given ZSON document use zson_info procedure:
+To find out which dictionary is used for a given ZSON document use zson_info procedure:

 ```
 zson_test=# select zson_info(x) from test_compress where id = 1;